andrewredko/SingleCell/README.md

-# SingleCell, a standalone UITableViewCell-like controls for iOS
+# SingleCell, standalone UITableViewCell-like controls for iOS

 A family of custom iOS `UIControls` that simulate appearance of `UITableViewCell`, but can be used by their own, as single controls, without `UITableView`.
 One SingleCell comprises of a main label, optional image on the left and optional detail view on the right.
 Also, it can show disclosure icon on the right side.